Worcester players to have contracts terminated

 The joint hearing for both companies, held at the Royal Courts of Justice in London, was relayed online as a result of the train strike.

-The club had no representation at the meeting.
+The club had no representation in court.

-All debts at WRFC Players Ltd remain outstanding.
+All debts at WRFC Players Ltd, including the sum owed to HMRC, believed to be over £6m, remain outstanding.

 The ground and the club are controlled by WRFC Trading Ltd, which went into administration last Monday.